 2. Celebrate and make yourself feel good with your progress

 I know that you may be thinking that celebrating a small task may sound absurd.
-But I’m here to tell you that it did.
+But I’m here to tell you that celebrating your wins, no matter how small they are, is one of the most powerful ways to keep your momentum going.

 Of course, you don’t have to throw in a party just because you work for 5 minutes.
 What you can do is to give yourself a pep-talk.
 Telling yourself, “I can do it” after you accomplish a small task can make a big impact on your level of motivation.